nystudio107/craft-seomatic/README.md

  {% do seomatic.meta.seoDescription("{seomatic.meta.seoTitle}") %}
  ```

-You can also reference `entry` or `category` Craft variables, if they are present in your template:
+You can also reference `entry`, `category`, or `product` Craft variables, if they are present in your template:

  ```twig
  {% do seomatic.meta.seoTitle("{entry.title}") %}